temqest/UNITE-BACKEND/backend-docs/STAKEHOLDER_CREATION_FLOW.md

 ## Overview

-This document describes how stakeholders are created in the UNITE system, including the authority-based permission checks, organization/location assignment rules, and role filtering logic.
+This document describes how stakeholders are created and viewed in the UNITE system, including the authority-based permission checks, organization/location assignment rules, role filtering logic, and viewing restrictions.

-**Last Updated:** December 23, 2025 (Fixed undefined variable bug)
+**Last Updated:** January 2025 (Updated for new user model with dynamic roles, organizations, and coverage areas)

 ---